-The xinetd daemon is a more secure replacement for the inetd super server that originally shipped with 4.3BSD.
-The Internet super server listens for network connections and, when one is made, launches a specified server daemon and forwards the data from the socket (page 439) to the daemon's standard input.
-The xinetd super server performs these tasks and provides additional features to control access.
+The xinetd daemon is a more secure replacement for the inetd superserver that was originally shipped with 4.3BSD.
+The xinetd superserver listens for network connections.
+When one is made, it launches a specified server daemon and forwards the data from the socket (page 462) to the daemon's standard input.

-The version of xinetd distributed with Red Hat Linux is linked against libwrap.a, so it is capable of using the /etc/hosts.allow and /etc/hosts.deny files for access control (see "TCP Wrappers," page 404 for more information).
-Using TCP Wrappers can simplify configuration but hides some of the more advanced features of xinetd.
+The version of xinetd distributed with Red Hat Linux is linked against libwrap.a, so it can use the /etc/hosts.allow and /etc/hosts.deny files for access control (see "TCP Wrappers" on page 427 for more information).
+Using TCP wrappers can simplify configuration but hides some of the more advanced features of xinetd.